 Course Leader: “Why did you choose vanilla?”

-The volunteer was getting quite upset with this conversation, in her mind she WAS choosing vanilla but apparently she was making decisions not choices according to the Course Leader.
+The volunteer was getting quite upset with this conversation, in her mind, she WAS choosing vanilla but apparently, she was making decisions, not a choice according to the Course Leader.
 She was thinking she was never going to get it right.
-The Course Leader assured her that she was so close to choosing and encouraged her to try again.
+The Course Leader assured her that she was so close to getting it and encouraged her to try again.